AishwaryaHB/aishwaryahb.github.io/README.md

 ### About Me

+I am currently a postdoc working with <a href="https://www.stjude.org/research/labs/zakharenko-lab.html" target="_blank">Dr. Stanislav Zakharenko</a> at <a href="https://www.stjude.org/research.html" target="_blank">St. Jude Children's Research Hospital</a> in their <a href="https://www.stjude.org/research/departments/developmental-neurobiology.html" target="_blank">Department of Developmental Neurobiology</a>.
+My primary research project looks to elucidate the neuronal circuit mechanisms underlying hallucinations in mouse models of schizophrenia using RNNs as model organisms and mechanistic interpretability.

 I recently earned my PhD in <a href="https://www.ece.gatech.edu/" target="_blank">Electrical & Computer Engineering</a> at <a href="https://www.gatech.edu/" target="_blank">Georgia Tech</a>, where my research interests broadly revolved around characterizing learning and intelligence in artificial and biological systems.
 Towards these ends, I spent my time studying both machine learning and theoretical + computational neuroscience, with a healthy smattering of many topics in applied mathematics.
 I was primarily advised by <a href="https://hannahchoi.math.gatech.edu/people/about-hannah-choi/" target="_blank">Dr. Hannah Choi</a> and co-advised by <a href="https://siplab.gatech.edu/rozell.html" target="_blank">Dr. Chris Rozell</a>.